ngv2003/Multiple-regression-mini-project/README.md

 # Multiple-regression-mini-project
-basics in machine learning(supervised learning) this model takes in features of a house ex-#bedrooms,squarefeet etc and predicts the cost of the house
+This project covers a few basic topics in Machine Learning (Supervised learning).
-##Gradiant descent algorithm
+This WebApp, developed by Streamlit, accepts the features of a house and uses Linear Regression to predict the price.

-https://multiple-regression-mini-project-1kd5n90tx1k.streamlit.app/
+The link for the WebApp is given here. https://multiple-regression-mini-project-1kd5n90tx1k.streamlit.app/